Why Do We Sometimes Treat Strangers Better Than We Treat Family

 And deal full many a thoughtless blow to those we love the best.

-The framed verse had no author listed, but when I Googled it tonight, I learned that the poem is titled, 'Life's Scars' and was written by Ella Wheeler Wilcox.
+The framed verse had no author listed, but when I Googled it today, I learned that the poem is titled, 'Life's Scars' and was written by Ella Wheeler Wilcox.
 There's actually several more verses to the poem.
 Interesting to note, Ella was born in 1850 and died in 1919.
 Her poetry was first published by the time she was 14.
 You'll probably be familiar with her famous quote, "Laugh and the world laughs with you, weep and you'll weep alone".
 That was published in the New York Sun on February 25, 1883, and she received $5 for it.
 It seems to me our ability to hurt those we love isn't a new thing in today's world of less formal etiquette and lack of social finesse and blunt honesty.
 Ella wrote about it over a hundred years ago.
-That doesn't mean though that it isn't something we should work on changing.
+That doesn't mean that it isn't something we should work on changing.
 I hope this might inspire you, and me, to do better at treating those closest to us with more kindness and less prickliness.
 They may love us either way, but imagine what a better world it would be if we all spread a little kindness starting with our own family.
 For a little inspiration, here's the poem in its entirety...

 Life's Scars